MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/menus.md

 When should you use a menu or a context menu?

-- If the host element is a button or some other command element who's primary role is to present additional commands, use a menu.
+- If the host element is a button or some other command element whose primary role is to present additional commands, use a menu.
 - If the host element is some other type of element that has another primary purpose (such as presenting text or an image), use a context menu.

 For example, use a menu on a button to provide filtering and sorting options for a list.
 In this scenario, the primary purpose of the button control is to provide access to a menu.